Note 10 Subsequent Events

 On December 27, 2013 the Company borrowed $1,050,000 under an unsecured credit facility with a private, third-party lender.
 The facility is represented by a promissory note (the Note) with an original due date of March 12, 2014.
 On March 7, 2014 the Company and the lender agreed to extend the maturity date of the Note to May 9, 2014 and on such date the parties agreed to extend the maturity date of the Note from May 9, 2014 to December 7, 2014.
 On November 19, 2014 the parties agreed to extend the maturity date of the Note to April 7, 2015 (the New Maturity Date).
 All other terms of the Note remain the same.

-In connection with a previous extension of the Note, the Company entered into a definitive revenue sharing agreement with the lender to grant it an irrevocable right to receive a monthly payment equal to one half of one percent (1/2%) of the gross revenue derived from the share of all hydrocarbons produced at the wellhead from the Nicaraguan Concessions and any other oil and gas concessions that the Company and its affiliates may acquire.
+In connection with a prior extension of the Note to the new Maturity Date, the Company agreed to enter into a definitive revenue sharing agreement with the lender to grant the lender under the revenue sharing agreement an irrevocable right to receive a monthly payment equal to one half of one percent (1/2%) of the gross revenue derived from the share of all hydrocarbons produced at the wellhead from the Nicaraguan Concessions and any other oil and gas concessions that the Company and its affiliates may acquire in the future.
 This percent increased to one percent (1%) when the Company did not pay the Note in full by August 7, 2014.
 Therefore, the revenue sharing agreement is fixed at 1%.
-The Company paid no other consideration in connection with the extension of the Note, but paid the legal expenses of the lender related to the extensions of $25,000.
+The Company paid no other consideration in connection with the extensions of the Note, but paid the legal expenses of the lender related to the extensions of $25,000.
 The Note may be prepaid without penalty at any time.
 The Note is subordinated to all existing and future senior indebtedness, as such terms are defined in the Note.

-Subsequent to June 30, 2014, the Company has issued two new promissory notes for total cash proceeds of $100,000.
+Subsequent to September 30, 2014, the Company issued a total of two new promissory notes for total cash proceeds of $100,000.
 The promissory notes have maturity dates, as amended, of February 28, 2015.
-In connection with these loans the Company granted new warrants exercisable to purchase a total of 150,000 shares of common stock at an exercise price of $1.00 per share.
-All of such warrants are immediately exercisable and terminate five years from the date of issuance.
+The Company granted warrants exercisable to purchase 150,000 common shares of stock at an exercise price of $1.00 per share, all of which are immediately exercisable and terminate five years from the date of issuance.

-Subsequent to June 30, 2014, the Company was unable to pay the outstanding principal due on promissory notes representing $450,000 in debt on their respective maturity dates.
-The Company negotiated extensions of their maturity dates to February 28, 2015 by granting new warrants to purchase 450,000 shares of common stock at an exercise price of $1.00 each with a five-year term, modifying existing warrant agreements covering 450,000 shares providing for an increase in the term of warrants to five years and reducing the exercise price to $1.00 per share.
+Subsequent to September 30, 2014, the Company was unable to pay the outstanding principal due on promissory notes representing $350,000 in debt on their respective maturity dates.
+The Company negotiated extensions of their maturity dates to February 28, 2015 and in that connection it granted additional warrants exercisable to purchase 350,000 shares of common stock at a price of $1.00 per share with a five-year term.

-Subsequent to June 30, 2014, the Company was unable to pay balances due on its line-of-credit with a related party with an outstanding balance of $32,802 as of June 30, 2014.
-The Company and such party agreed to extend the maturity date to February 28, 2015 and the Company granted new warrants to purchase 200,000 shares of common stock at an exercise price of $1.00 to $1.50 per share with a five-year term.
+Subsequent to September 30, 2014, the Company was unable to pay balances due on its line-of-credit facility with a related party with an outstanding balance of $32,852 as of September 30, 2014.
+The Company and such party agreed to extend the maturity date to February 28, 2015 and in that connection the Company granted additional warrants exercisable to purchase 100,000 shares of common stock at a price of $1.00 per share with a five-year term.

 Cambrian Consultants America, Inc. (Cambrian) filed an action in the District Court of Harris County, Texas, number CV2014-55719, on September 26, 2014 against Infinity Energy Resources, Inc. resulting from certain professional consulting services provided for quality control and management of seismic operations during November and December 2013 on the Companys offshore Nicaraguan concessions.
 Cambrian provided these services pursuant to a Master Consulting Agreement with Infinity dated November 20, 2013, and is claiming breach of contract for failure to pay amounts due.
 On December 8, 2014, a default judgment was entered against the Company in the amount of $96,877 plus interest and attorney fees.
 The Company has included the impacts of this litigation as liabilities in its accounts payable.
 The Company will seek to settle the default judgment when it has the financial resources to do so.